 Sometimes you will hear the term “Magnification Factor” when referring to Crop Sensor cameras and the effect they have on perceived lens length.
 The lens isn’t shooting at a focal length that is any longer than what the lens actually is.
 The image appears magnified on the smaller sensor producing a narrower angle of view.
 Again, your 50mm is still a 50mm–but the resulting image is not what we think of as 50mms when shot on a Crop Sensor camera.

-So Crop Sensor Cameras are Worse than Full Frame Cameras?
+Are Crop Sensor Cameras Worse than Full Frame Cameras?

 Not necessarily.
 Sure, Full Frame DSLRs are receiving more information than Crop Sensor ones are and they certainly make the math on what lens to choose a no-brainer.
 But some photographers strategically choose Crop Sensor over Full Frame.